 - 'Speak Out' Whistleblowing Policy - This policy supports employees, contractors and partners with concerns about any aspect of the Council's work to come forward and voice these concerns.

-- Equality and Diversity Policies - The Council has two Equality and Diversity Policies, one for employees and one for residents, which outline a commitment to achieving equality of opportunity and a respect for diversity in all areas of council business.
+- Equality and Diversity Policies - The Council's Equality and Diversity Policy outlines a commitment to achieving equality of opportunity and a respect for diversity in all areas of council business.
 These policies aim to: eliminate unlawful discrimination; promote equality of opportunity; promote equality of access; and promote good relations between diverse communities.
-As part of the Our Council Change programme further work is being carried out to assess against the Local Government Association's Equality Framework to inform future action on equality and diversity
+As part of the Our Council Change programme further work is currently being carried out to refresh the Council's approach to Equality, Diversity and Inclusion, using the Local Government Association's Equality Framework to inform future action on equality and diversity

 - Recruitment Policies - The Council has a range of robust, transparent and regularly-reviewed procedures in place for the recruitment and vetting of new employees, ensuring they are able to confirm their identities and qualifications, and that they are paid directly into an appropriate, personal bank account.